Pete Rodriguez (American football): NFL

 Rodriguez entered the National Football League as the Los Angeles Raiders special teams coach (1988–89).
 He served in a similar capacity with the Phoenix Cardinals (1990–93), Washington Redskins (1994–97), Seattle Seahawks (1998–2003) and, most recently, the Jacksonville Jaguars (2004–2006).

 UFL

 Rodriguez served as the special teams coach for the New York Sentinels of the United Football League in 2009.

 Involvement with USC

 In July, 2010 the Los Angeles Times reported that he was the coach hired by Pete Carroll as a special consultant for USC's kickers during the 2008 football season.
 The use of additional coach was one of the items that the NCAA found to be a Major Violation and subjected USC to the "Loss of institutional control" finding.
 Carroll had defended the hiring as being done with the knowledge of the USC compliance staff however the compliance staff reported that this was not the case.

 Personal

-One of Rodriguez's daughters, Regina M. Rodriguez, is an attorney who was nominated multiple times to serves as a federal judge on the United States District Court for the District of Colorado.
+One of Rodriguez's daughters, Regina M. Rodriguez, serves as a United States district judge for the District of Colorado.